 1000 Steps Beach is located in South Laguna Beach.
 Access to the beach is by a steep stairway from Pacific Coast Highway.
-The trip down to the beach is quick and easy, the trip back up is strenuous even though there are only about 200 steps, not the thousand steps the name implies.
+The trip down to the beach is quick and easy; the trip back up is strenuous even though there are only about 200 steps, not the thousand steps the name implies.
+The beach gets its name from the length of the beach, not from the stairs.

-Once down on the sand visitors are treated to a wonderful sandy beach surrounded by a steep bluff above.
-1000 Steps Beach gets its name from the length of the beach not from the stairs.
+Once down on the sand, visitors are treated to a wonderful sandy beach surrounded by a steep bluff with magnificent ocean view homes.
 During the summer season, there is a lifeguard on duty.
-There is a restroom, and showers to wash salt water after a dip in the ocean.
+There are a restroom and showers to wash saltwater after a dip in the ocean.

-The not so secret salt water pools can get crowded especially on the weekends.
-During the summer, lifeguards may not let people pass through the caves, social media may have ruined this hidden gem.
-Arrive early before lifeguards go on duty or visit during the off season.
+The not-so-secret saltwater pools can get crowded, especially on the weekends.
+During the summer, lifeguards may not let people pass through the caves; social media may have ruined this hidden gem.
+Arrive early before lifeguards go on duty or visit during the offseason.

 Before you go 1000 Steps Beach Salt Water Pools

-The entrance to the cave may be posted off limits by the lifeguard.
+- The entrance to the cave may be posted off-limits by the lifeguard.

 - Free street parking can be found along Pacific Coast Highway and on nearby side streets.

 Most visitors travel Laguna Beach to enjoy its seven miles of beautiful coastline.
 When first arriving in Laguna Beach, travelers are greeted by the 1930’s lifeguard tower that watches over the sand activities at Main Beach.